TurboVega/ogege/memory_map.md

 This document details the memory map (layout) of the GateMate BRAM, as used by the graphics engine.
 The GateMate has a total of 160 KB of BRAM.

-<i>All of this information is under design and is subject to change!</i>
+<i>All of this information is under design and is subject to change!
+For example, some of the items listed below may not end up in BRAM, but in <b>registers</b>.
+This document will be cleaned up after final decisions are made and code is working properly.</i>

 ## Overall Memory Allocation